 Confederations Cup: Semi Finals & Final

 Hosts Russia welcomed the six continental title winners, plus World Cup winners Germany to compete in the 2017 Confederations Cup.
-The eight teams were drawn into two groups of four for the opening phase, which saw Portugal and Mexico qualify from Group A ahead of Russia and New Zealand.
+The eight teams were drawn into two groups of four for the

 In Group B, Germany and Chile were the teams to progress as they got the better of Cameroon and Australia.
 The first semi final pits Portugal against Chile in Kazan on Wednesday 28th June, while the second semi between Germany and Mexico takes place in Sochi on the 29th June.